sikandar27666/spaim_email/README.md

-this is the project of predicts spaim email
+this is the project to predicts spaim email